-However, today’s older generation tend to be a far cry from those stereotypes.
+However, today’s older generation tends to be a far cry from those stereotypes.
 Seniors are living longer, healthier and more vibrant, active lives through the age of 65 and beyond in independent living environments as well as retirement communities.
 While it’s true that everyone ages differently, the idea that getting older means an increase in loneliness, depression, and declining health is now a myth.
 In fact, research shows that in many ways, our lives get better as we age- and healthy aging is more common than ever before.

 Healthy Aging Tips to Improve Your Quality of Life